 Focus | Developer productivity and software sustainability for extreme-scale CSE |

-Advances in next-generation high performance computing and computational science and engineering (HPC/CSE) applications demand a variety of complex features such as performance portability, multiphysics and multiscale capabilities.
-The IDEAS project tackles this complexity by boosting scientific productivity through improved developer productivity (positively impacting product quality, development time, and staffing resources) and software sustainability (reducing the cost of maintaining, sustaining, and evolving software capabilities in the future), enabling efficient creation and support of CSE applications.
+Advances in high-performance computing and computational science and engineering (HPC/CSE) applications have created a growing need for complex features, such as performance portability, and multiphysics and multiscale capabilities.
+The IDEAS project tackled this complexity by boosting scientific productivity through improved developer productivity, which positively impacted product quality, development time, and staffing resources.
+It also enhanced software sustainability, reducing the cost of maintaining, sustaining, and evolving software capabilities for the future.
+This enabled the efficient creation and support of CSE applications.

-The target audience for the above materials are all those who care about the quality and integrity of scientific discoveries based on simulation and analysis.
-While the difficulties of extreme-scale computing intensify software challenges, issues are relevant across all computing scales, given universal increases in complexity and the need to ensure the trustworthiness of computational results.
+The target audience for these materials consists of all those concerned with the quality and integrity of scientific discoveries based on simulation and analysis.
+While the challenges of extreme-scale computing has intensified software difficulties, these issues are relevant across all computing scales, given universal increases in complexity and the need to ensure the trustworthiness of computational results.

 Sponsored by the U. S. Dept. of Energy